BIOS1140/BIOS1140.github.io/docs/Exercise8.md

 <img src="Exercise8_files/figure-html/unnamed-chunk-33-1.png" width="768" />

 OK so it should be immediately obvious that this plot is really unhelpful.
 We see the *F*~ST~ data again, but since that is on such a different scale to estimates of $\pi$ and *d*~XY~, we can't see anything!
 Instead, it would make a lot more sense to split our plot into facets - i.e. a plot panel for each statistic.
 Lucky for us, we learned to facet plots with `facet_grid` in the beginning of this tutorial!
-Remember that we can specify independent y-axes with `scales = "free_y"`, and set `ncol = 1` to get all plots below each other.
+Remember that we can specify independent y-axes with `scales = "free_y"`, and set `ncol = 1` to get all plots below each other.[^exercise8-5]

 ```r